Key takeaways

 • Most electronic access systems are easy to use for tenants.
 All it takes is tapping a key card or fob against a reader to enter the building.

-• Fobs and key cards are easy to replace.
+• Fobs and key cards are easy to replace under a card access system.
 When tenants inevitably misplace a card, you can disable access for that card and issue a new one easier than with metal keys.

 • RFID readers are also effective for elevators.
 With these door security systems, you can also easily regulate who can access particular building floors.